Cinfig/Microbiome---WGS---FIM/README.md

                      'taxon_functionality_matrix.csv': This file contains the all possible species ID and functionality combinations.

-         -'4' create_taxonomy_and_functionality_transaction_dataframes(): This function creates a transactional database considering species and functionalities present in each sample.
+         -'5' create_taxonomy_and_functionality_transaction_dataframes(): This function creates a transactional database considering species and functionalities present in each sample.

                Input files:

-                     'species_and_id_df.csv': This file is the output of the first function.
+                     'species_and_id_df_online.csv' or 'species_and_id_df_offline.csv': First, it tries to load in the 'online' file and then the 'offline' file.

                      'taxon_functionality_matrix.csv': This file is the output of the above-mentioned function.